-Abstract.
-In this paper we explore the theoretical basis for a concept of 'computation-friendly' shape grammars, through a formal examination of tractability of the grammar formalism.
+Abstract: This paper explores the theoretical basis for a concept of "computation-friendly" shape grammars, through a formal examination of tractability of the grammar formalism.
 Although a variety of shape grammar definitions have evolved over time, it is possible to unify these to be backwards compatible.
 Under this unified definition, a shape grammar can be constructed to simulate any Turing machine from which it follows that: a shape grammar may not halt; its language space can be exponentially large; and in general, its membership problem is unsolvable.
 Moreover, parametric subshape recognition is shown to be NP.
-This implies that it is unlikely, in general, to find a polynomial-time algorithm to interpret parametric shape grammars, and that more pragmatic approaches need to be sought.
+This implies that it is unlikely in general to find a polynomial time algorithm to interpret parametric shape grammars, and that more pragmatic approaches need to be sought.
 Factors that influence the tractability of shape grammars are identified and discussed.